-We handle all cases on a contingency fee basis.
-You will pay no attorney’s fees* unless we obtain compensation for you.
+We handle all car accident cases on a contingency fee basis, which means you will owe us nothing for attorney fees* unless we obtain compensation for you

 I was partially at fault for my accident.
 Is there any way I can get compensation?

 Virginia follows the contributory negligence rule.
-That means that a driver who was even partially at fault for a car accident is not entitled to compensation.
-But it may be that you did not really contribute to the accident, so you may actually have a claim.
+That means that a driver who was partially at fault for a car accident is not entitled to compensation.
+But it may be that you did not really contribute to the accident, due to mechanical issues or other extenuating circumstances so you could potentially have a claim.
 Whatever your situation, you should speak with a lawyer at our firm.
 In a free consultation, we can review your case and explain your options.

 “Even a seemingly simple accident may have come about through a complex chain of events.
 If your accident was not really your fault, my law firm will work tirelessly to obtain full and fair compensation for you.” – Daniel L. Crandall